RabidNinja/guides/windows/README.md

     - On original PC: `slmgr -dli`
         - Should show `RETAIL channel`
         - If it shows `OEM_DM`, that copy of windows is not reusable.
+2. Find current windows key:
+    - Type `regedit` in the windows search bar
+    - Navigate to `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\SoftwareProtectionPlatform`
+    - The key is labed `BackupProductKeyDefault`
-3. Deactivate current key: `slmgr.vbs /upk`
+4. Deactivate current key: `slmgr.vbs /upk`
-4. Clear the product key from the Windows Registry: `slmgr.vbs /cpky`
+5. Clear the product key from the Windows Registry: `slmgr.vbs /cpky`
     - This protects it from being accessed by key finder programs or malicious tools.
-5. On new computer: `slmgr.vbs /ipk YOUR_KEY_HERE`
+6. On new computer: `slmgr.vbs /ipk YOUR_KEY_HERE`